PIP Timeline

 The P.I.P. office and the FIAF Secretariat move to another office in Brussels (Rue Blanche 42).

-Januari 2016
+January 2016

-The P.I.P. begins officially with the indexing of electronic journals.
+The P.I.P. starts officially indexing electronic journals.

-June-September 2016
+September 2016

 April 2017